 While the group weren’t aware of it while making Oceans Apart, it proved to be their last album, as McLennan died of a heart attack in 2006, especially sad as prior to McLennan’s death, Forster had stated in interviews that McLennan had been writing some of his best ever songs.
 Still, it seems unlikely they would have topped this record, which is an extremely satisfying final album and a fitting elegy to one of pop music’s most overlooked bands.

 Strangely, the mastering job on the original album is noticeably substandard – there’s obvious distortion, particularly on ‘This Night’s For You’, although apparently there’s a remaster that fixes these issues.

 Danger in the Past

 Robert Forster and Grant McLennan had already recorded demos for a seventh Go-Betweens album, with the working titles Freakchild and Botany.
 But in 1989 they instead decided to split.
-Forster relocated to Germany, moving to Bavaria to be with future wife Karin Bäumler.
-For his solo debut, Danger in the Past, Forster worked with Mick Harvey, who acted as producer and multi-instrumentalist.
+Robert Derwent Garth Forster relocated to Germany, moving to Bavaria to be with future wife Karin Bäumler.
+For his solo debut, Danger in the Past, Forster worked with Mick Harvey, in Berlin at the time, who acted as producer and multi-instrumentalist.

 Danger in the Past is easily the most loved of Forster’s solo albums from the 1990s – with a cache of material left over from the Go-Betweens, Forster already had a strong set of songs.
 The six strangled minutes of ‘Dear Black Dream’ are quintessentially Forster, with the memorable line “Wondering who sings better in the dark/is it Townes Van Zandt, or is it Guy Clark?”
 ‘Baby Stones’ is a fine opener, with the line “You say, you want to take a lover/Although you’re satisfied with me.”